RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 How did Michelangelo become such a remarkable artist?
 The authors of _10x is Easier Than 2x_ assert that he did so through the 10x process, although he would not have called it that at the time.

-### What is 10x?
-Reviewing the 80/20 Rule
+### Reviewing the 80/20 Rule
 If you're in business, you already know the 80/20 rule, also known as the Pareto Principal.
 Italian economist Wilfredo Pareto observed that 80% of the land in Italy was owned by 20% of the families.
 The rule shows up in other large statistical samples.
 On most sales teams, managers observe that 80% of the sales are closed by 20% of the salespeople.
 And so on.

 Many business leaders find that 80% of our results are due to 20% of our actions.
 By way of example: It's usually more important to spend a half hour speaking face-to-face with a large client instead of spending an entire day sorting through files.
 The client conversation will likely lead to more revenue, while file sorting will only lead to a well-organized filing system.
 Yes, the files must be maintained!
 But a smart business leader will focus on revenue-generating tasks (like speaking with clients) and hire a team to manage the files.

-To achieve 10x, we focus on the 20% and we delegate the rest.
+To achieve 10x, we focus on the 20% and we delegate or partner with people who can do the rest.

-2x is Typical, 10x is Exponential
+### 2x is Typical, 10x is Exponential

 To achieve a 2x improvement in performance, most of us can simply keep doing what we're already doing.
 Over time, we'll get better simply by doing the same thing over and over again.

 But to achieve a 10x improvement, we need to be mindful and deliberate about the choices we make.
 To improve by a factor of ten, we need to focus on the 20% of our work at the intersection of excellence and passion.
 At the same time, we need to move away from the 80% of our tasks that can be better performed by someone else.